katharinalisalin/demo-bug-template/contribution.md

 ## How to contribute

-We have invested quite a lot of time in creating better templates for our [issue tracker], optimizing the processes for our users to report bugs, request features or changes, contribute to the project or exchange with our community.
+We have invested quite a lot of time in creating better templates for our [issue tracker], optimizing the processes for you to report bugs, request features or changes, contribute to the project or exchange with our community.
+Please have a look at the following templates and guides and choose the most fitting one when reporting or contributing.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues